 Hiccups of the Apollo 15 mission

-Even though 400,000 people worked to make Apollo 15’s voyage run smoothly, with a mission this complex – and in outer space- a thing or two were bound to go wrong.
+400,000 people worked to make Apollo 15’s voyage run smoothly.
+Yet, with a mission this complex – and in outer space- a thing or two were bound to go wrong.

-Losing oxygen: Houston noticed that during the Falcon’s first night on the Moon’s surface the cabin was slowly loosing oxygen.
+Losing oxygen: Houston noticed that during the Falcon’s first night on the Moon’s surface, the cabin was slowly losing oxygen.
 Mission Control woke the astronauts one hour before the scheduled time to search for the leak.
 The culprit turned out to be a valve in the urination device that was not tightly closed.

-Three-wheel drive: Once the rover was on the floor, they realized one of the it’s front wheels was not working.
+Three-wheel drive: Once the rover was on the floor, they realized one of its front wheels was not working.
 Still, they managed to drive it that day.
-The next day the rover had reconsidered its tantrum and its four wheels were miraculously working again.
+The next day, the rover had reconsidered its tantrum, and its four wheels were miraculously working.